International Workshop on Operator Theory and its Applications: The IWOTA Steering Committee

 IWOTA is directed by a steering committee which chooses the site for the next meeting, elects the chief local organizer(s) and insures the appearance of the enduring themes of IWOTA.
 The sub-themes of an IWOTA workshop and the lecturers are chosen by the local organizing committee after hearing the steering committee's board.
-The board consists of its vice presidents: Joseph A. Ball, J. William Helton (Chair), Sanne ter Horst, Igor Klep, Christiane Tretter, Irene Sabadini, Victor Vinnikov and Hugo J. Woerdeman.
+The board consists of its vice presidents: Joseph A. Ball, J. William Helton (Chair, 2018-present), Sanne ter Horst, Igor Klep, Christiane Tretter, Irene Sabadini, Victor Vinnikov and Hugo J. Woerdeman.
 In addition, past chief organizers who remain active in IWOTA are members of the steering committee.
 The board governs IWOTA with consultation and the consent of the full steering committee.
-Honorary members of the steering committee, elected in 2016, are: Israel Gohberg (deceased in 2009), Leiba Rodman (deceased in 2015), Tsuyoshi Ando, Harry Dym (deceased in 2024), Ciprian Foiaş (deceased in 2020), Heinz Langer (deceased in 2024), Nikolai Nikolski.
-Honorary member of the steering committee, elected in 2024, is: Rien Kaashoek.
+Honorary members of the steering committee, elected in 2016, are: Israel Gohberg (deceased in 2009), Leiba Rodman (deceased in 2015), Tsuyoshi Ando, Harry Dym (deceased in 2024), Ciprian Foias (deceased in 2020), Heinz Langer (deceased in 2024), Nikolai Nikolski.
+Honorary member of the steering committee, elected in 2024, is: Rien Kaashoek (deceased in 2024; Chair of Vice Presidents 2009-2018).